brodsa/loopitoy/README.md

 - **Hidden Pages and Polices** include all error hidden pages and pages with various polices, terms and conditions.
 - **Review Pages** include pages related to providing and presenting customer feedback
 - **Contact Page** includes contacting form.
+- **Sell Pages** include a form to sell a toy and a page with the status.

 The entire web page is also designed to be responsive to ensure that the e-shop is properly displayed on different devices (e.g. a mobile, a desktop).
 The designed follows common best practice of e-shop development.
 Each site has mutual components, i.e. header with a navigation menu and footer.
 The mutual components ensure that the user to easily navigates through the content of the e-shop.